Clubs for young people on the autism spectrum (Berkshire)

 - Venue Notes

-Our Art and mixed activity Clubs (Fusion and GAP Clubs)use this venue, which is not far from the centre of Maidenhead and within walking distance of the railway station.
-We also use Berkshire College of Agriculture and Braywick Nurseries.
+When we are able to meet in person, our Art and mixed activity Clubs (Fusion and GAP Clubs) use this venue, which is not far from the centre of Maidenhead and within walking distance of the railway station.
+We also use Berkshire College of Agriculture.
 Full details of venue is provided prior to starting at a club.

 - Geographic Area Covered

 - Not restricted.
 Our clubs are open to anyone within travelling distance of the venues.

 Time / Date Details

 - When is it on

 - Time of day